Champagne Alfred Gratien - Cuvée Paradis 2006

 About the estate:

-Founded in 1864 by Alfred Gratien, the house was acquired in 2000 by the German group Henkell & Co, which has brought together numerous European sparkling wine brands.
-It has retained its cellar master, Nicolas Jaeger, the fourth of that name to work for the brand and to preserve its traditions (absence of malolactic fermentation, aging of base wines in reused Champagne barrels).
+A house founded in 1864 by Alfred Gratien, acquired in 2000 by the German group Henkell & Co, which has brought together numerous European sparkling wine brands.
+It has retained its cellar master, Nicolas Jaeger, the fourth of his name to work for the brand and uphold its traditions (no malolactic fermentation, aging of the base wines in reused Champagne barrels).

 Guide des Vins Gault & Millau